Delaware To Reinstate Early and Absentee Pro-Voting Laws After State Supreme Court Decision

 The unanimous ruling issued Friday will allow for early voting ahead of Election Day and will allow some residents to be permanent absentee voters.

-The decision reverses a February opinion from the lower court which struck down the laws as a result of a right-wing lawsuit originally filed in 2022 by then-Delaware Republican Party Chair Jane Brady and the right-wing Public Interest Legal Foundation (PILF).
+The decision reverses a February opinion from a lower court striking down the laws as a result of a lawsuit originally filed in 2022 by then-Delaware Republican Party Chair Jane Brady and the right-wing Public Interest Legal Foundation (PILF).

-After finding that PILF and Brady did not have the legal right to sue over the law because they did not prove there was “imminent or particularized harm,” the state high court tossed the challenge.
+After concluding that PILF and Brady did not have the legal right to sue over the law because they did not prove there was “imminent or particularized harm,” the state Supreme Court tossed the challenge.

 The court also rejected the right-wing plaintiffs’ claims that their votes were “diluted” by “illegally cast ballots.”
 Writing that vote dilution claims are traditionally brought in Voting Rights Act cases or gerrymandering cases to challenge the unfair voting strength given to a particular group at the expense of another, the court concluded that the right-wing plaintiffs did not explain how such a claim would be applicable to their case.

 All five justices were appointed by a Democratic governor and two recently joined the court in May 2023.
-Today’s decision marks a shift in the court’s voting jurisprudence as the court previously invalidated the state’s same-day registration law and no-excuse mail-in voting law as a result of a separate lawsuit filed by PILF on behalf of a Republican candidate for the Delaware House of Representatives.
+Today’s decision marks a shift in the court’s voting jurisprudence, as the court previously invalidated the state’s same-day registration law and no-excuse mail-in voting law as a result of a separate lawsuit filed by PILF in 2022.

 Original post, Feb.
 26